 Kate Steinle: Illegal Immigrant Who Shot Pretty Blonde Found Not Guilty & Twitter Is Furious

-A five-time deported illegal immigrant has been acquitted of the murder of Kate Steinle.
+A five-time deported illegal immigrant has been acquitted in the murder of Kate Steinle.
 The pretty blonde died after he shot her on a San Francisco pier and now Americans are furious.

 How did this happen?
 A San Francisco jury has acquitted Mexican national Jose Ines Garcia Zarate in the murder of Kate Steinle.
 He fired a shot that struck and killed the pretty blonde 32-year-old as she was visiting the city’s Pier 14 with her father in 2015.
 She collapsed in his arms with her last words being “help me, dad” and died two hours later at a local hospital.
 Zarate claimed the shooting involving the stolen gun was an accident and he never intended to kill Steinle.
 The case caused a national firestorm as he had been deported five times and was wanted for a sixth deportation at the time of the fatal shooting.
 Because of SF’s sanctuary city law, the city’s sheriff’s department had released him from jail instead of turning him over to the feds for deportation.